-Now we all know that, “wash n go,” is just what we say when we wear a style that shows off our natural curls right?
-Okay then, with that said, this is what I’ve been doing for the past few weeks for MY wash n go (insert smiley face here).
-To be honest, the hot, summer-like weather did not hit us Coloradans until mid July.
-For that reason, I’ve only just recently gotten into a routine for my curly hair.
+Now we all know that “wash n’ go” is just what we say when we wear a style that shows off our natural curls right?
+Okay then, with that said, this is what I’ve been doing for the past few weeks for MY wash n’ go (insert smiley face here).
+To be honest, the hot, summer-like weather did not hit us Coloradans until mid-July.
+For that reason, I’ve only just recently gotten into a summertime routine for my wash n’ go.

 This month I decided to get back to working out regularly.
 Since I’m planning on exercising at least four times per week, there are certain hair styles that I’m thinking will work best for me.
 It has been a little over a month since I last straightened my hair but that style is not on my current playlist.
 I was able to keep my hair straight for two weeks but I just don’t see that happening while doing heavy workouts.
 Here are some of the styles I plan on rocking while I’m getting fit this month.

 The Wash n’ Go

 I call this style the wash n’ go but there is a little more to it than that.
 This is when I rock my hair in its natural curl pattern.
 I tend to use different products depending on what I have and how much time I want to spend.
 Still, I pretty much always use a leave-in conditioner, something heavy to seal and then a hair gel.
 You can watch me do this style here.